MayKhaingKyaw/EDA-and-Web-Scraping-with-Python/README.md

 # PortfolioProjects
-This two projects are a part Alex Data Analyst Bootcamp.
+This two projects are a part of Alex Data Analyst Bootcamp.